-Discussions: You will have weekly discussions throughout semester, the first one being due by 11:59 on Sunday, January 26th.
+Discussions: You will have weekly discussions throughout semester.
 Details for the discussions can be found in the weekly modules.
 Some of these discussions will be open ended questions like "Tell the class one thing that you are having difficulty with this week", and some will be problems that relate to the material we are covering.
 Many discussions will require you to complete an initial post and then also reply to another student's post.
 For some discussions you will be able to read other responses, and some you will be replying directly to me.
 These discussions are graded and must be completed by the due dates indicated in the weekly modules.
-The actual discussions can be accessed through the Discussions tab in the course menu in Blackboard Learn (NOT MyMathLab).
+The actual discussions can be accessed through the Discussions tab in the course menu in Blackboard Learn.